-FRANKIE KNUCKLES (1996): As producer, remixer, and DJ, he is the inventor and popularizer of "house" music, known worldwide as "Chicago house" and named after Chicago's Warehouse nightclub, where he drew huge crowds between 1977 and 1987.
-He is now a DJ and an album producer of international stature.
+FRANKIE KNUCKLES (1996): As producer, remixer, and DJ, he is the inventor and popularizer of "house" music, known worldwide as "Chicago house" and named after Chicago's Warehouse nightclub, where he drew huge crowds between 1977 and 1982.
+He is now a DJ and album producer of international stature.

 BRUCE KOFF (1994): He has significantly aided Chicago's and the nation's gay and lesbian communities in social services and mental health, especially from 1984 to 1990 as executive director of Horizons Community Services after being on its staff since 1976.
-He is now a partner in a clinical and teaching practice in psychotherapy.
+He is now chief operating officer and a partner in a clinical and teaching practice in psychotherapy.

 DANNY KOPELSON (2000): Since 1981, he has been a tireless arts and AIDS fundraiser and a mainstay of the Chicago Gay Men's Chorus, of which he is a founding member.
-He has produced special events, including "Dance for Life," that have raised millions of dollars to fight AIDS.
+He has produced special events, including the annual Dance for Life, that have raised millions of dollars to fight AIDS.

 SUZANNE MARIE KRAUS (2004): She has fostered social change through activism since 1977.
 She was a founder of the Lesbian Community Cancer Project, helped to promote the 1993 March on Washington, developed sexual-minority outreach by the Cook County state's attorney's office, and was a leader of the International Network of Lesbian and Gay Officials.
-She currently works for Gay Chicago Magazine.
+She is a member of the Lesbian Leadership Council of the Chicago Foundation for Women.

-MARIE J. KUDA (1991): For 40 years, she has worked as activist, historian, archivist, writer, lecturer, and publisher to promote and preserve positive images of lesbians and gay men.
+MARIE J. KUDA (1991): For more than 40 years, she has worked as activist, historian, archivist, writer, lecturer, and publisher to promote and preserve positive images of lesbians and gay men.
 She organized five national lesbian writers conferences, published the first annotated lesbian bibliography, Women Loving Women, and is still contributing to literary reference materials and writing articles.

 JOE LA PAT (posthumous 2008): Born in 1943, he built a successful career restoring buildings in Chicago and, with his partner Dick Uyvari, supported many LGBT community organizations, as well as providing early seed money for Gay Games VII.
-He died unexpectedly on June 29, 2008, the day of the annual Pride Parade, but his impact on countless individuals and organizations lives on.
+He died unexpectedly in 2008 on the day of the annual Pride Parade, but his impact on countless individuals and organizations lives on.

-LOUIS I. LANG (2002): As a state representative, he has distinguished himself by his attention and commitment to human rights and human welfare.
+LOUIS 1.
+LANG (2002): As the state representative of Cook County's 16th District, he has distinguished himself by his attention and commitment to human rights and human welfare.
 For this and for his support of AIDS funding and of laws against hate crimes and sexual-orientation discrimination, he was chosen as a Friend of the Community.